WWE Rumors: These Names From WWE And NXT Could Join Andre The Giant Battle Royal

 One of the bigger matches at WrestleMania 33 will have more superstars in it than any other on the card, but WWE is sure taking their sweet time in revealing who will be in it.
-There is now less than a week to go until the biggest pay-per-view (PPV) of the year and the annual Andre the Giant Memorial Battle Royal is once again on the card, but only four names have been announced for it.
+There is now less than a week to go until the biggest pay-per-view of the year, and the annual Andre the Giant Memorial Battle Royal is once again on the card.
+However, only four names have been announced for it.
 Who else will be in it?

-For a fourth straight year, the Andre the Giant Memorial Battle Royal will take place at WrestleMania and a giant trophy awaits the winner.
+For a fourth straight year, the Andre the Giant Memorial Battle Royal will take place at WrestleMania, and a giant trophy awaits the winner.
 Whoever is the last person standing will have their name etched in history alongside previous winners such as Cesaro, Big Show, and Baron Corbin.

 Looking at the official website for WWE, there are only four superstars named for the match as of yet, and that is far too few for a battle royal.
 This is a match that is essentially there to allow superstars a chance to be on the WrestleMania card if they aren’t in a program/feud of their own.
-So far, the four names entered are:
+So far, the four names entered are as follows.

 - Big Show